 There are many paid solutions out there to keep track of your website’s rankings.
 There are also many free ones as well, but it always requires some catch like signing up, providing your credit card and being promised it won’t be charged (I’ve been charged plenty of times) and honestly multiple other issues.
+There are also different agencies as Bristol Digital Agency Grizzly that offer this and other digital marketing services.

 Well, we decided to help all of you out there just use a website where you can punch in a phrase or keyword and get the results you were looking for.